Helping your doctor to make a diagnosis

 Your baby’s doctor will want to know about any history of allergies in your family and the symptoms that have raised your concern.

 The more evidence and information about the symptoms you can provide, the better.
 For example, if your baby comes out in a rash after feeding, take a photo of it and make a note of how long it takes to appear and how long it lasts.
 Likewise, note down details of any vomiting, diarrhoea, stomach cramps or difficulty breathing, and when these happen in relation to eating, drinking or other activities.

-If two symptoms occur in two separate areas of the body, such as vomiting and a skin irritation, be sure to highlight this.
+If two symptoms occur in two separate areas of the body, such as vomiting and

 Why professional advice is best

 CMA is difficult to diagnose, as other symptoms can mask the underlying cause.
 It is estimated that up to 15% of babies may show symptoms that suggest CMA but the actual incidence is only 2–7.5%1.